MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-start-here.md

 ### Business Continuity and Disater Revovery

-A resillient solution needs multiple instances of the baseline cluster across regions in an active/active and highly available configuration.
+A resilient solution needs multiple instances of the baseline cluster across regions in an active/active and highly available configuration.

 > [!div class="nextstepaction"]
 > [Baseline for multiregion clusters](./aks-multi-region/aks-multi-cluster.yml)